The Tenant Fees Act will come into force on 1st June 2019. At the centre of the new laws is a ban on tenant fees, including admin and agency fees.

 Likewise, holding deposits will be limited to one week’s rent.

 This is a big change, since most holding deposits are currently much more than a week’s rent.
 An OpenRent poll recently found that 47% of tenants have paid a holding deposit of over £750 — much more than the average weekly rent for a UK property.

 5. New Rules on Holding Deposits

-The Bill includes new rules about how holding deposits must be treated.
+The Act includes new rules about how holding deposits must be treated.

 The holding deposit must be returned to the tenant: either in payment back to the tenant, or being put towards the first rental payment, or the security deposit.

 There are some exceptions.
 In these cases the landlord can keep the holding deposits: